saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-13-juniper-pyez-json.md

 ```

-When we leave the interpreter, we can check out our `JSON`:
+When we leave the interpreter, we can check out the file we just created like this:

 ```json
 [said@srv ]$ cat ospf.json